RedTopper/Super-Haxagon/README.md

 Contributing to the project will help create a better game for everyone!
 If you would like to help, feel free to create a pull request.
 I know for a fact I messed up somewhere in the code here.
 If you are implementing a new feature, I'd be happy to acccept it!

+### Level Editor

+Want to create your own levels to share with the community?
+You can use the new, completely overhuled level editor [Haxa-Editor](https://github.com/RedInquisitive/Haxa-Editor/tree/master)!
+Written in Java, it should work on all of your favorite platforms!
+(Coming Soon)

 ### Notes

 In order for audio to work you must dump your DSP firmware.
 Normally, this is covered when installing A9LH through [3ds.guide](https://3ds.guide/installing-arm9loaderhax#section-vi---finalizing-setup)'s "Section VI - Finalizing setup".
 If it is not, Launch the Homebrew Launcher from the home menu and select “DSP Dump”.